Logistics, Trade and Transportation Education at the College of Business and School of Science & Technology, Hattiesburg, MS and Online

 The College of Business offers various business and management programs at both undergraduate and graduate levels.
 Supply chain management emphasis is offered under the business administration degree.
 The Department of Construction under School of Science & Technology offers various logistics programs at the undergraduate and masters levels.

-- BS in Industrial Engineering Technology (Logistics): The major in industrial engineering technology is designed to prepare students to meet the growing demands of industry for employees with expertise in manufacturing processes, statistical quality control, production management, logistics, automation and computer-aided manufacturing.
+- BS in Industrial Engineering Technology (Logistics) - Online: The major in industrial engineering technology is designed to prepare students to meet the growing demands of industry for employees with expertise in manufacturing processes, statistical quality control, production management, logistics, automation and computer-aided manufacturing.

 - MS in Logistics, Trade and Transportation (Online): This program will prepare professionals for this new global economy and serve a niche not addressed nationally by logistics/transportation education and research centers; particular emphasis will be on the north-south multi-modal trade through the Americas.
 This Master Program can be customized to fit the working professional needs for career advancement with courses on-line and/or executive format.
 It is offered through the Center for Logistics, Trade, and Transportation (CLTT).